Dublin Through a Reader's Eyes: 18 Books Set in the City

 The Pull of The Stars by Emma Donoghue

-Over a few intense days, Julia forms connections with her patients, a new volunteer named Bridie, and a troubled doctor.
-The story captures the human struggles and fleeting moments of hope against the backdrop of a devastating health crisis.
+Over three intense days, Julia forms bonds with her patients, a young volunteer helper named Bridie, and a controversial female doctor.
+It’s a story about resilience and human connection in a crisis.

 18. 18